Astex Pharmaceuticals

 Astex Pharmaceuticals is a biotechnology company focused on the discovery and development of drugs in oncology and diseases of the central nervous system.
-Astex was founded in 1999 by Sir Tom Blundell, Chris Abell & Harren Jhoti, and is located in Cambridge, England.
+Astex was founded in 1999 by Sir Tom Blundell, Chris Abell and Harren Jhoti, and is located in Cambridge, England.

 Astex is part of the Otsuka group of companies and is a wholly owned subsidiary of Otsuka Pharmaceutical Co.
 Ltd, headquartered in Tokyo, Japan.